 3. Add eggs and vanilla extract and beat until creamy and well-blended.

-4. Gradually stir in the flour mixture, either beating on low with the mixer or just stirring in gently by hand.
+4. Gradually stir in the flour mixture, either beating it on low with the mixer or stirring it gently by hand.

 5. Stir in the chocolate chips.

-6. Then cover the bowl of chocolate chip cookie dough and place it in the fridge anywhere from 24 to 36 hours.
+6. Then, cover the bowl of chocolate chip cookie dough and place it in the fridge for 24 to 36 hours.

 Line a baking sheet with a silicone mat or parchment paper.

-Once the dough has rested, scoop out large, heaping tablespoons of dough and roll slightly in your hands to make a ball, usually just a smidgen smaller than a golf ball.
+Once the dough has rested, scoop out large, heaping tablespoons of dough and roll slightly in your hands to make an oblong tall ball, around the size of a golf ball.

-Option 2: Bake at 325° for 12-15 minutes for slightly thinner, chewy cookies.
+Option 2: This is how the original recipe called for baking these cookies.
+Bake at 325° for 12-15 minutes for slightly thinner, chewy cookies.
 This will result in a paler top but a more gooey middle.

 Let the cookies rest on the cookie sheet for 7 or 8 minutes and then transfer to cooling racks.